 I told my youngest sister what had happened and she reported that our sister had showed her a picture.
 Our sister told her, “Mel doesn’t want me to show you this.”

 I emailed her repeatedly.
-She ignored me.
+No response.

 So I emailed her.
 I simply asked, “Are you willing to discuss the reason we are not speaking?”